JoaquinTrinanes/vizzuality-code-challenge/README.md

 ### Choropleth

-A `div` is created with `flex` display. each cell is full width and has a `div` with the desired color and the corresponding name.
+A `div` is created with `flex` display.
+Each cell is full width and has a `div` with the desired color and the corresponding name.

 ### Gradient

-Similar to the previous one, but instead of using a solid color a `linear-gradient` from the current color to the next is created.
+Similar to the previous one, but instead of using a solid color, a `linear-gradient` from the current color to the next is created.
 The last element is skipped.

 There's some extra code to specifically render the last value's name.